AbhishekPatel1811/DevTinder/Frontend/README.md

-# DevTinder
+# Building DevTinder Frontend

 - Created a Vite + React application
 - Removed unnecessary code
-- Daisy and Tailwind for UI components
+- Setup and install Tailwind, ShadCn Library
+- Add a basic navbar to the application